Aytac-Karkin/capstone-project-book-app/README.md

 ## Local Development

 To work locally, please install the dependencies using `npm i` first.

-Add local environment variables for Cloudinary, OpenCage and the MongoDB connection string.
-To do so create `.env.local` file in the project's root.
-Check the `env.example` file, copy paste the variables into the `.env.local` and complete it with the corresponding values

 Run `npm run dev` to start a development server and open the displayed URL in a browser.